mikhae1/kubectl-quackops/README.md

 Whether you're debugging a failing pod, optimizing resource usage, or seeking best practices, QuackOps streamlines your workflow by combining the precision of `kubectl` with the intuitive understanding of AI.
 Simply describe what you need, and let QuackOps guide you through your Kubernetes operations.

-Built with flexibility in mind, QuackOps works seamlessly with local models like [llama3](https://ollama.com/library/llama3.1) for enhanced privacy, while also supporting cloud-based LLMs for more advanced capabilities.
+Built with flexibility in mind, QuackOps works seamlessly with various LLM providers to suit your needs.
+Whether you prioritize privacy with local models like [llama3](https://ollama.com/library/llama3.1) or seek advanced capabilities with cloud-based LLMs, QuackOps has you covered.

 ## Features